Lois-Wong/Detecting-Suicide-Ideation/README.md

 20,000 random samples from the data is used for model training to facilitate computation.

 **Exploratory data analysis:** There are no null values in this data, and the length of the majority of posts lie under 500 characters, with very few exceeding 2000 characters.
 Mean character count is 680.136, min character count is 7, and max character count is 40106.
-This is visualized below.
+This is illustrated below.

 [![Post-Char-Count.png](https://i.postimg.cc/8zMs46q2/Post-Char-Count.png)](https://postimg.cc/QFNXxHNm)